Knuxfan24/Sonic-06-Greenflower-Mod/README.md

 The Max Projects in this repo have also being modifed slightly, cleaning up the materials and including the skybox in the stage mesh while also HOPEFULLY making the texture path relative rather than being hardcoded to my 3D Objects folder.
 The collision projects were also remade from scratch, importing the collision from the actual .bin files and colouring them based on their material type.

 The Generations archives are also fresh imports, including the skybox and flowers, alongside the water, which I usually removed to make it easier to judge the Vertex Colours.
 The Generations Material Layers are also applied here for the sake of visual accuracy.

+This repo also contains various hacked together bits of code that were used during the creation of the project.
+Containing ludicrous amounts of hardcoding and bad practices for the sake of speeding shit up.